Slashdot

 5. When we're happy that we have an improvement, we clean it up, make it as general as possible, test it, and merge it.

 They improved the codec by listening to user feedback.
 THAT'S CHEATING!
 Everyone knows that you need be a corporation that develops something decent and then you ignore all comments that aren't about how great it is and then ban the unhappy riff-raff!
 Do you think we would have ended up with smartphones so thin that they bend and/or explode corporations had listened to all the people screaming for a higher battery capacity?!
-Do you think we would have been graced with Thunderbolt ports with the same con
+Do you think we would have been graced with Thunderbolt ports with the same connectors as USB-C if they gave a damn about what people thought?!
+Do you think we would have overpriced and under-performing wireless earbuds and no headphone jack if they listened to even a single user?!
+OF COURSE NOT!

+Where do you jackasses get off developing things that people want and like?
+And if you do, you aren't even going to demand they fork over their life savings for it?!
+OPEN SOURCE IS RUINING EVERYTHING!